PM Narendra Modi: Release and controversy

-National Student's Union of India's Goa unit of the student wing of Congress Party, has written to Election Commission to ban the screening of the film claiming it violates the model code of conduct of elections.
+The National Student's Union of India's Goa unit wrote to the ECI, demanding a ban on the screening of the film, claiming it violated the election model code of conduct of elections.
 A plea filed at the Supreme Court of India to stop the release was rejected.
-The court said the constitutional body Election Commission is the appropriate authority to address the petitioner's concerns.
-On 9 April 2019, the film was certified by the CBFC allotting 'U' certificate with run time of 130 minutes.
-Election commission has stopped the release of the movie till the elections are over saying, "that any biopic 'which has the potential to disturb the level playing field during the elections should not be displayed in the electronic media'".
-The film was theatrically released in worldwide on 24 May 2019.
-A new poster of movie has been released a day before of release of movie with tag line "Aa rahe hain dobara, ab koi nahin rok sakta" marking Narendra Modi's victory in 2019 election.
+The court said that the ECI was the appropriate authority to address the petitioner's concerns.
+The ECI subsequently banned the release of the film for the duration of the general election, stating that any biopic material "subserving the purposes of any political entity" and that had "the potential to disturb the level playing field during the elections, should not be displayed".
+The film theatrically released worldwide on 24 May 2019, after the elections had concluded.
+A new poster of movie was released a day before the release of the film, with the tagline "Ab aa rahe hai dobara, PM Narendra Modi.
+Ab koi rok nahi sakta" (lit.
+'Now, PM Narendra Modi is returning to power, now no one can stop him'), celebrating Modi's victory in the election.